JackSzwergold/Writing/memories/Heroin Holiday in Brighton Beach.md

 As we all walked out into the dark, cool December night, a few co-workers talked about going to see the new Spider-Man movie.
 They qualified it all by saying it was a stupid superhero film but they heard it was good so why not?

 Being welcome and being a part of the group were two different things.
-And knowing I was a relatively new member off this magazine’s staff, I demurred and said good night.
+And knowing I was a relatively new member of this magazine’s staff, I demurred and said good night.

 I bid farewells and as we approached Park Avenue I split off from the pack and headed to the subway to head back home to Brooklyn.